caiyuqing/Open-DPSM/Readme.md

 ![Enter the information figure](App_fig/Fig_event_extraction_and_prediction.PNG)

 `Start event extraction`: Start visual event extraction.
 When it is completed, video information, timestamps, and event trace per image region will be automatically saved as a pickle file named *"[movieName]_[subjectName]_VF_LAB_6X8.pickle"* in a *"Visual events"* folder (under the *dataDir*).
 If no eye-tracking data is loaded, the pickle file name will be *"[movieName]_NoEyetrackingData_VF_LAB_6X8.pickle"*.

+If there is already a pickle file with the name in the "Visual events" folder, then this step will be skipped and the pickle file will be loaded.

 ### Pupil prediction